At VGKracing we have increased the displacement

 we make them from a solid iron block to ensure the absence of pores, obtaining that way maximum reliability, greater strength of the assembly and eliminating the risk of breakage due to fatigue related issues.

-These larger-diameter liners have an optimized design which prevents ovalization and provides the whole block/cylinder head further enhanced structural rigidity
+These larger-diameter liners have an optimized design and material which prevents ovalization and provides the whole block/cylinder head further enhanced structural rigidity

 It is made with a longer stroke in forged material of exceptional quality 4340, which provides a significant